Allan MacDonald (poet): Illness and Eriskay

 St. Michael's Catholic Church upon Cnoc nan Sgrath, as it appears today.

-After hearing that the famous Catholic convert and philanthropist, John Crichton-Stuart, 3rd Marquess of Bute, had recently paid for the building of a tin tabernacle as the new St Columba's Cathedral in Oban, MacDonald and John Mackintosh, who both knew that Lady Gordon Cathcart could not be counted upon, quietly recommended that Bishop Angus MacDonald also ask the Marquess to build a new and badly needed hospital upon South Uist.
-The Bishop agreed and what was later known as, "the Bute hospital", almost immediately began being constructed near Lochboisdale.
+After hearing that John Crichton-Stuart, 3rd Marquess of Bute, had recently paid for the building of a tin tabernacle as the new St Columba's Cathedral in Oban, MacDonald and John Mackintosh, who both knew that Lady Cathcart could not be counted upon, recommended that bishop Angus MacDonald ask the marquess to build a new and badly needed hospital upon South Uist.
+He agreed and "the Bute hospital", was soon constructed near Lochboisdale.
 Macdonald fell seriously ill at one point.
-In January 1893, after a doctor warned that further extension could prematurely kill him, Allan MacDonald was offered by the new Bishop of Argyll and the Isles, George Smith, a town parish on the mainland, "with better living and the company of book-learned men."
+In January 1893, after a doctor warned that further extension could prematurely kill him, MacDonald was offered by the new bishop of Argyll and the Isles, George Smith, a town parish on the mainland, "with better living and the company of book-learned men."
 MacDonald politely declined and instead requested to be permanently reassigned to St. Michael's Church on Eriskay.
-The Bishop agreed.
-A few months later, the new Hospital of the Sacred Heart, which MacDonald and John Mackintosh had covertly arranged for the Marquess of Bute to finance and build, opened its doors to the elderly and the infirm of South Uist.
-One South Uist Protestant later told John Lorne Campbell that MacDonald was, "the best clergyman South Uist had ever had" and that he, "did the work of four."
-For this reason, the grateful parishioners of St Peter's Church took up a collection and, in January 1894, gave their former pastor a presentation clock as a gift for in his new manse in Eriskay.
+A few months later, the new Hospital of the Sacred Heart, which MacDonald and Mackintosh had covertly arranged for Bute to finance and build, opened its doors on South Uist.
+One South Uist protestant later told John Lorne Campbell that MacDonald was, "the best clergyman South Uist had ever had" and that he, "did the work of four."
+The grateful parishioners of St Peter's took up a collection and, in January 1894, gave their former pastor a presentation clock as a gift for in his new manse in Eriskay.